Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Applications to Kernel Machine Learning

 We divide the data into 100,000 data points for training and roughly 33,000 data points for testing and set the bandwidth $\sigma$ and the ridge parameter $\lambda$ using cross-validation.

-Forming and storing the full kernel matrix for the QM9 data set would require 40 GB and 4 trillion arithmetic operations (20,000$\times$ the operation count for the \textbf{Smile} matrix from \cref{sec:compare}).
-Because of this high computational cost, previous authors \cite{STR+19} applied KRR using a random subsample of $N \leq \text{64,000}$ training points, but they remark that the approximation quality improves with the size of the data (see their Fig.~8).
+Forming and storing the full kernel matrix for the QM9 data set would require 40 GB and 4 trillion arithmetic operations (20,000$\times$ the operation count for the \textbf{Smile} matrix from \Cref{sec:compare}).
+Because of this high computational cost, previous authors \cite{STR+19} applied KRR using a random subsample of $N \leq \text{64,000}$ training points, but they remarked that the approximation quality improves with the size of the data (see their Fig.~8).
 In contrast, our \RPCholesky-accelerated computational approach allows us to use all $N = \text{100,000}$ training points at a modest computational cost (5 mins on a laptop computer for $k = 1000$).

-\Cref{fig:chemistry} displays the results.
-The out-of-sample prediction errors are measured using the symmetric mean absolute percentage error (SMAPE)
+\Cref{fig:chemistry} displays the results for the test portion of the data set ($N_{\rm test} = 3.3 \times 10^4$ data points).
+The out-of-sample prediction errors are measured using the symmetric mean absolute percentage error:

-The SMAPE errors for \RPCholesky, uniform sampling, and RLS sampling are very similar, with uniform sampling being the slight favorite.
-The greedy method has notably worse performance than the three other methods, and we were unable to use DPP sampling because of the large values of $N = 10^5$ and $k = 10^3$.
+The SMAPE for \RPCholesky, uniform sampling, and RLS sampling are similar, with uniform sampling being the slight favorite.
+The greedy method has notably worse performance than the three other methods, and we were unable to use DPP sampling because of the large values $N = 10^5$ and $k = 10^3$.

-Nevertheless, the four methods do not have the same generalization performance.
-For the molecules in the data set with the largest number of atoms (29), \RPCholesky is 10\% to 30\% better than RLS and greedy sampling on average, and \RPCholesky achieves \textbf{17$\times$ smaller prediction errors} than uniform sampling; see \cref{tab:big_molecules}.
-This observation suggests that \RPCholesky can be more effective at representing less populated regions of data space, as seen earlier in the \textbf{Smile} example (\cref{sec:compare}).
-The importance of sampling diverse data points in kernel ridge regression to boost outlier predictive performance was also emphasized in the recent DPP sampling analysis \cite{FSS21}.
+Nevertheless, \RPCholesky leads to higher accuracy than uniform sampling for the \emph{extremal} molecules in the test set which have the greatest number of atoms (29 atoms).
+Across these nine molecules, \Cref{tab:big_molecules} shows that \RPCholesky is 10\% to 30\% more accurate than RLS and greedy pivoting, and \RPCholesky achieves \textbf{17$\times$ smaller prediction errors} than uniform sampling.
+This observation suggests that \RPCholesky is more effective at representing less populated regions of data space, as seen earlier in the \textbf{Smile} example (\Cref{sec:compare}).
+The importance of sampling diverse data points in kernel ridge regression to boost outlier predictive performance was also emphasized in the recent work \cite{FSS21}.